-This page has intentionally been left blank.
+This page intentionally left blank.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the years ended December 31, 2014 and 2013
+MANAGEMENT'S DISCUSSION AND ANALYSIS

+For the years ended December 31, 2017 and 2016

-Management's Discussion and Analysis (MD&A) presents a narrative overview and analysis of the financial activities of Sound Transit for the years ended December 31, 2014 and 2013.
+Management's Discussion and Analysis (MD&A) presents a narrative overview and analysis of the financial activities of Sound Transit for the years ended December 31, 2017 and 2016.
 The MD&A is designed to assist readers of financial statements in focusing on significant financial activities and issues and to identify any significant changes.
 As this information is presented in summary form, it should be read in conjunction with the financial statements and notes to the financial statements as a whole.

-Sound Transit is a regional transit authority implementing and providing a high-capacity transportation system throughout parts of King, Pierce and Snohomish counties through commuter rail (Sounder), light rail (Link) and a regional express bus system (ST Express).
-Established by the legislature in 1993, in 1996, voters approved Sound Move - a ten year regional transit system plan, which authorized tax collections for funding of its operations and the first set of regional transit projects.
-In 2008, the region's voters approved ST2, a 15-year program authorizing substantial additions to bus and commuter rail service, as well as 36 miles of new Link light rail service.
-The final elements of Sound Move will be completed with the opening of University Link and South 200th Extension and plan elements for ST2 are well underway.
-Sound Transit has begun the planning process for the next phase (ST3) for building out the regional high-capacity transit system that voters could consider as early as November 2016.
+Sound Transit is a regional transit authority implementing and operating a high-capacity transportation system throughout parts of King, Pierce and Snohomish counties including commuter rail (Sounder), light rail (Link) and a regional express bus system (ST Express).
+Established by the legislature in 1993, in 1996 voters approved the initial phase of its System Plan, Sound Move - a 10-year regional transit system plan, which authorized tax collections for funding of its operations and the first set of regional transit projects.
+Then in 2008, the region's voters approved a second phase of the System Plan, ST2 - a 15-year program authorizing additional tax collections to fund additional bus and commuter rail service, as well as 36 miles of new Link light rail service.
+Most recently, in 2016, the region's voters authorized additional tax collections, including a property tax, for a third phase of system expansion.
+ST3 - a 25-year program, funds 62 new miles of light rail, bus rapid transit, expanded capacity and service on Sounder south line, ST Express bus service and improved access to stations.

+The final elements of Sound Move were completed last year with the opening of University and South 200th (Angle Lake) light rail extensions.

-Sound Transit's financial statements reflect a growth in net position of \$617.6 million in 2014, as the Agency continues to build out its capital program approved in the Sound Move and ST2 voter-approved plans.
-System expansion continues in all corridors (North, South and East) and across all modes, most significantly light rail.
-Net loss from operations, also referred to as an operating subsidy, was comparable to 2013, while ridership increased 8.7%.
-The capital program and operating subsidy are funded through sales and use, rental car and motor vehicle excise taxes.
+Sound Transit's financial statements reflect a growth in net position of \$1,292.2 million in 2017 with the implementation of additional ST3 tax revenues authorized by voters and by \$747.7 million in 2016 reflecting new planning and the continued build out the agency's capital expansion program approved in the ST2 and ST3 voter approved plan.
+System expansion continues in all corridors (North, Central, South and East) and across all modes, most significantly light rail.
+In 2016, Sound Transit opened its University and Angle Lake light rail extensions, adding three additional stations and a parking garage, significantly increasing capacity and ridership.
+Net loss from operations, also referred to as an operating subsidy, increased 9.7% from 2016, with ridership increasing 9.2%.
+The capital program and operating subsidy are funded through sales and use tax, rental car tax, motor vehicle excise tax and in 2017 a property tax as well as federal and state grants or other contributions.